Taking Leave of Self-Victimization

 Overcoming senselessness

 Nihilism wants to make us believe that suffering and transgressions are proof that life as such is meaningless and worthless.
 This attitude is to be overcome by the idea of eternal recurrence.
 But at first, the thought of eternal recurrence has the opposite effect: a completion of nihilism.
-Since, not only the happy highlights of life return but also all the pettiness, malice, as well as moments of powerlessness and humiliation.
-Eternal recurrence] is the most extreme form of nihilism: nothingness (the senseless) is eternal!
+Since, not only the happy highlights of life return but also all the pettiness, malice, moments of powerlessness, and humiliation.
+Eternal recurrence is the most extreme form of nihilism: nothingness (the senseless) is eternal!

 This is why the idea of eternal return in Zarathustra initially triggers reluctance and weariness.
 Namely, when he imagines what would return.
-But this is not the only and last way to think of the eternal return.
+This is not the only and last way to think of the eternal return.

 Crossroads

-Here it becomes evident, how the idea of eternal return can overcome Nihilism.
+Here we see how the idea of eternal return can overcome nihilism.
 When every moment counts, life is upgraded and at the same time, the negative, reactive attitude of victimhood is overcome by an affirmative attitude.
 This thought of thoughts selects, chooses, eliminates the reactive forces, and, according to Gilles Deleuze in his interpretation of Nietzsche, makes wanting an act of creation.

 Superhuman?

-According to Nietzsche, humans are essentially reactive, resentful, and vindictive.
-However, s/he becomes superhuman in states in which s/he is affirmative, appreciative, and active.
+According to Nietzsche, man is essentially reactive, resentful, and vengeful.
+However, he becomes superhuman in states in which he is affirmative, appreciative, and active.
 For s/he then overcomes the human condition: ressentiment.

 Untenable affirmation